kazurayam/HowToTestIfKeyIsPresentInJsonObject/README.md

 $.body.user.keys() [surname, firstName, dateOfBirth, titleCode, middleName, genderCode]
 ```

 The `keys()` function is a goodness of Jayway JsonPath.
-This solves a lot of issues regarding verifying JSON.
+This helps solving a lot of issues regarding verifying JSON.

 ### How to import the required dependencies